MaksymSz/AGH__NLP__project/README.md

 ## Overview
 This repository contains all the code, reports, and resources for the three projects completed as part of the Natural Language Processing course during 5th semester.
+In all projects, the Italian language was the focus of the research.
 Each project explores different aspects of NLP, from basic text preprocessing to advanced models like Named Entity Recognition (NER).

 ## Table of Contents
 - [Installation](#Installation)